David Becker, MD

 Experience

-Dr. David Becker specializes in pediatric integrative medicine, pediatric behavioral health, and pediatric chronic pain.
-Dr. Becker was a primary care pediatrician at UCSF for 15 years before fully transitioning to the Osher Center in 2008, shortly after completing fellowship training integrative medicine.
-He has extensive training and clinical experience with integrative medicine, mind-body strategies, chronic pain management, and clinical psychology.
+Dr. David Becker is a physician and licensed psychotherapist who specializes in pediatric integrative medicine and behavioral health.
+Dr. Becker was a primary care pediatrician at UCSF for 15 years before transitioning to the Osher Center in 2008, shortly after completing his fellowship in integrative medicine.
+He has extensive training and clinical experience with integrative medicine, mind-body strategies, chronic pain, and clinical psychology.

 Dr. Becker has a background in global humanitarian aid work with several relief organizations, including Doctors Without Borders.
 He teaches and lectures nationally and internationally on integrative medicine, mental health, chronic pain management, and mind-body strategies.